-Voiding Settlement Agreement Provisions Precluding Testimony about Sexual Harassment or Unduly Limiting Re-Employment (AB 3109)
+Targeting Provisions Precluding Sexual Harassment-Related Testimony (AB 3109)

-This bill seeks to limit the use of nondisclosure provisions in settlement agreements that preclude a sexual harassment victim from shedding light on this misconduct.
+This bill seeks to limit the use of nondisclosure provisions in contracts or settlement agreements precluding a sexual harassment victim from shedding light on this misconduct.
 Accordingly, it would add Civil Code section 1670.11 to render void and unenforceable any contractual or settlement agreement provision entered into on or after January 1, 2019 that waives a party's right to testify in any proceeding concerning alleged criminal conduct or sexual harassment by the other party or the other party's employees/agents when the testifying party has been required or requested to attend by court order/subpoena or by written request by an administrative agency or the legislature.
 This new section would not enable a signatory to voluntarily show up and speak at a public hearing, but it would enable them to do so in response to a subpoena or written request.